brunospitti/wedding-test/src/info/weddingInfo/en.md

 gift: >-
   Well, as you know we have everything for the house already and we don’t need any extra furniture.
-However we are not crazy of saying “No” to a little help so feel free to give us a gift clicking on the button below :D
+However we are not crazy of saying “No” to a little help so feel free to give us a gift clicking on the button below! &#128513;
 gift-button: See all gifts
 title-get-ready: Prepare yourself
 get-ready: >